docusign/docusign-esign-php-client/README.md

 Professional Services is also available to help define and implement your project fast.

-You can also find a lot of answered questions on StackOverflow by going here: http://stackoverflow.com/questions/tagged/docusignapi
+You can also find a lot of answered questions on StackOverflow, search for tag `DocuSignApi`: http://stackoverflow.com/questions/tagged/docusignapi